-The Florida Human Rights Act prohibits employment practices that discriminate on the basis of disability.
+The Florida Civil Rights Act prohibits employment practices that discriminate based on handicap.
 The Act covers public and private employers with 15 or more employees (FL Stat.
 Sec.
 760.01 et seq.).

-The term "handicap" is not defined by the Florida Human Rights Act, but the federal Americans with Disabilities Act (ADA) defines "disability" as:
+The term "handicap" is not defined by the Act, but the federal Americans with Disabilities Act (ADA) defines "disability" as:

 The term "physical impairment" includes any physiological disease, disorder, cosmetic disfigurement, anatomical loss, or any other impairment that would require special education or related services.
 The term "mental impairment" means any mental or psychological disorder, such as mental retardation, emotional or mental illness, and other specific learning disabilities.